 It’s difficult to imagine life now without them.
 Antibiotics have become ubiquitous since Alexander Fleming first stumbled upon penicillin in 1928.

 Whether natural or synthetic – antibiotics have one thing in common: They kill bacteria.
 Bacteria respond by building immunity.
-They evolve so rapidly and effectively that last year the World Health Organization issued a stern warning: “Without urgent action we are heading for a post-antibiotic era, in which common infections and minor injuries can once again kill.”
+They evolve so rapidly and effectively that the World Health Organization issued a stern warning: “Without urgent action, we are heading for a post-antibiotic era, in which common infections and minor injuries can once again kill.”

 Is it time to call a truce?